PennyLaneAI/pennylane/doc/development/adding_templates.rst

    * Check the inputs to the template.
 You can use the functions provided in :mod:`utils <pennylane.templates.utils>`.
-     Don't forget that arguments may be passed by the user to the qnode as positional or keyword arguments, and by using different interfaces (i.e., a input could be a ``numpy.ndarray`` or a list of :class:`Variable <pennylane.variable.Variable>`, depending on how the user uses the template).
+     Don't forget that arguments may be passed by the user to the qnode as positional or keyword arguments, and by using different interfaces (i.e., an input could be a ``numpy.ndarray`` or a list of :class:`Variable <pennylane.variable.Variable>`, depending on how the user uses the template).

 2. **Import the new template** in ``templates/<templ_type>/__init__.py`` by adding the new line